 Finally, it’s here!
-All New: Full ELA Courses for All Four Years of High School!
+At Last: Full ELA Courses for All Four Years of High School!

 Homeschool moms have been asking us for this and now it is finally here.
 A 7Sisters style full ELA/Language Arts curriculum that covers each necessary aspect of the credit.
 AND a level for each of the four high school years!